Programming Concepts

 A constant is a named storage location whose value is set once and cannot change for the rest of the program.

-CONSTANT PI ← 3.142
+CONSTANT Pi ← 3.142

-CONSTANT VAT ← 0.20
+CONSTANT Vat ← 0.20

-CONSTANT MAX_LIVES ← 3
+CONSTANT MaxLives ← 3

 Identifiers (the names of variables and constants) should:

-TotalScore) or camelCase.StudentScore is far better than s or x.Cambridge IGCSE recognises five basic data types.
+There are five basic data types.
 Choosing the right one for each variable makes the program more accurate and uses memory efficiently.

 | Data type | Used for | Pseudocode keyword | Examples |